Chicken tikka biryani with gravy soaked basmati rice, drumsticks, egg quarters and green chillies served with chutney, raita and lassi.

 Step 7 — Layering

-4. Garnish the rice with fried onions, sliced green chillies, chopped coriander, a few drops of orange colour, and half the saffron water.
+5. Garnish the rice with the half of the layering mix (fried onions, whole or chopped green chillies, slices of tomatoes, chopped coriander, a few drops of orange colour, vegetable oil used to fry the onions, eggs and and saffron water.

 Step 8 — Dum (Steam Finish)